Benefits Renewal Merge

 Configuration

 Both the merge record and associated link are Active and available by default.
 The link is secured to the Benefits_Member role.
-No merge record configuration is required.
-However, users with access permissions to view Merge Admin Detail configuration can go to System Admin > Outputs > Merges and open the Benefit Renewal Workbook record:
+Users with access permissions to view Merge Admin Detail configuration can go to System Admin > Outputs > Merges and open the Benefit Renewal Workbook record:

 Entering Coverage Counts